 Who hires a ghostwriter?

-Most books written by a celebrity are actually completed by a ghostwriter.
+It’s worth noting that many books “written” by a celebrity are actually completed by a ghostwriter.
 If you want to do a little detective work, check out the acknowledgment section of a book.
 If a writer is given a credit there, it is likely they are a ghostwriter who helped the author write his or her book.
 Of course, if the cover bears the name of two authors where one received a “with” or “as told to” credit, you know that a ghostwriter was involved with the project.

 What do ghostwriters write?

-Now I should point out that stealing someone else’s work and claiming it as yours is not the same.
+Another important distinction to make is that stealing someone else’s work and claiming it as yours is not the same as ghostwriting.
 That’s plagiarism and is a crime.
-Technically, it’s a misdemeanor and is punishable by a stiff fine and sometimes hail time.
+Technically, it’s a misdemeanor and is punishable by a stiff fine and sometimes jail time.

 Okay, now for a pop quiz…